belgif/review/Meetings/2023-01-23/Agenda.md

 -	4th Thematic Workshop – 13th of September, 9am to 12pm

 **Questions:**
-- participant list (Rink Kruk)
+- participant list (Rink Kruk) - **Rink has compiled a list of 97 persons that can be invited to the workshops**
-- number of workshops - ok or less workshops needed ?
+- number of workshops - ok or less workshops needed ? - **The number of workshops will be limited to what is necessary.
+After the business workshop it will become clearer whether we need 3 or 4 additional workshops.
+A business workshop and 4 thematic workshops will be proposed in the invitation where one thematic workshop will be marked with "to be confirmed".**
-- timing for sending the invitations ?
+- timing for sending the invitations ? **The invitations will be sent this week.
+The first workshop, the business workshop, will be organized in the week of March 7th.**
-- who will send out the invitations ?
+- who will send out the invitations ? **Rink will first announce to the invited persons that they can expect an invitation from Pwc.
+Pwc will then send the invitation based on Rink's participant list.**

 ## Update on "Procedures Moving" (David De Block/Ben De Meester - 15')
 Scope of the pre-analysis for which Flanders intended to send invoices end of 2022: